-A draft Green Roofs and Walls Policy has been created and will be considered by Council along with this Policy Implementation Plan.
-The primary aim of the Policy is for the City to work with residents, businesses and other stakeholders to support an increase in the number of green roofs and walls in the City of Sydney.
+In 2014 Council adopted the Green Roofs and Walls Policy, with the aim of the policy being to increase the number of high quality green roofs and walls in the City of Sydney.

-The Policy was developed after analysis of community and industry perceptions, reviewing international policies and programs and giving consideration to current development and industry drivers.
+The Policy was developed after analysis of community and industry perceptions, reviewing international policies and programs, giving consideration to current development and industry drivers, as well as public consultation and feedback.